klabelkholosh/bitcoin-weekly-sentimenter/README.md

 Front-end, potentially meant to be used in conjunction with my back-end, demo of both visible below: https://bitcoin-weekly-sentiment.app.com/

-Uses the free Twitter API (100 tweet limit) to perform a simple binary good/bad sentiment analysis for each day.
+Uses the free Twitter API (100 tweet limit) to perform a simple binary good/bad sentiment analysis for each day, and charts it using Victory Charts.

 ## Settings